dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 > **Information Resource**: Has the meaning from 44 USC § 3502 (6): &quot;information and related resources, such as personnel, equipment, funds, and information technology.&quot;
 >
->  _Note: This applies to any aspect of the _cloud product_, both technical and managerial, including everything that makes up the business of the offering from organizational policies and procedures to hardware, software, and code._
+>  _Note: This applies to any aspect of the _cloud service offering_, both technical and managerial, including everything that makes up the business of the offering from organizational policies and procedures to hardware, software, and code._
 >
 >  _[Reference: 44 USC § 3502 (6)](https://www.govinfo.gov/app/details/USCODE-2023-title44/USCODE-2023-title44-chap35-subchapI-sec3502)_
 #### FRD-MAS-03